HVAC Market Planning For 2024 and Beyond

 Commercial Backlog

-As manufacturers fulfilled a backlog of commercial orders from 2022 and supply chain shortages eased, many contractors experienced a false sense of growth and sustainability through Q1 and Q2.
+As manufacturers cleared the commercial backlog from 2022 and supply chain issues eased, many contractors felt a false sense of growth through Q1 and Q2.

 SEER2 and Price Increases

-Additionally, new equipment rollouts with SEER2 resulted in price increases which may have resulted in perceived revenue growth without an actual increase in net new units sold.
+New equipment rollouts with SEER2 standards resulted in price increases.
+This made perceived revenue look stronger without actual growth in units sold.

 Mild Weather

 2023 was the mildest summer in the Midwest since 2017.
-At least through the first half of the summer, the industry reported milder weather resulting in fewer demand calls than in years past.
-From April through September, the Residential Energy Demand Temperature Index (REDTI) was 56.2 down from 87.4 in 2022 and well below the 86.55 average since 2018.
+Mild weather meant fewer demand calls than years past.
+From April through September, the Residential Energy Demand Temperature Index (REDTI) was 56.2, down from 87.4 in 2022 and well below the 86.55 average since 2018.

 A graph showing the projected growth of the HVAC market in the U.S. for 2024 and beyond.